Annual report 1998-1999 chapter 2 the work of the court

 The Table shows that the trend (reported upon last year) for the number of cases over 18 months old to decreasehas continued in the reporting year.
 For example, at 30 June 1997 the number of pending matters over 18months old was 1,081.
 This figure has reduced to 754 in the reporting year.

 Although the number of pending matters at 30 June 1999 (3,651) is higher than for 30 June 1998 (3,068), thiscan be explained by the 794 Native Title matters transferred to the Court on 20 September 1998, of which 726were current as at 30 June 1999.
 If these Native Title matters are not included, then the trend towards areduction in the number of pending matters, commencing in the reporting year ending 30 June 1997, ismaintained into this reporting year.
 The Court will continue to focus upon avoiding delay and reducing existingdelays.
+Current matters (including Corporations Law matters) - historical

-Age of matters current as at current as at current as at current as at current as at A collection of graphs and statistics concerning the workload of the Court is contained in Appendix 6 to thisreport commencing on page 104.
+A collection of graphs and statistics concerning the workload of the Court is contained in Appendix 6 to thisreport commencing on page 104.
+Native title matters

 The role of the Court in native title matters was significantly changed when amendments tothe Native Title Act commenced on 30 September 1998.
 The amendments established a newregime where the Court has responsibility for the mediation and determination of native titleapplications.
 To perform its new functions the Court has been given a wide range of powersin relation to the management and resolution of native title applications.